List of Cornell University fraternities and sororities

 This article includes Cornell University's fraternities and sororities.
 The Cornell University Greek system dates to the first months of university operation during the autumn of 1868.
 Cornell's co-founder and first president, Andrew Dickson White, was a strong promoter of fraternities as a means of teaching students the principles and responsibilities of self-governance.
 Among its leaders, other strong supporters of the Greek system were Presidents Edmund Ezra Day and Frank H.T.
 Rhodes.

-Among general ("social") organizations, Cornell currently recognizes 29 Interfraternity Council fraternities, 11 Panhellenic Association sororities, and 15 Multicultural Greek and Fraternal Council fraternities and sororities.
+Among general ("social") organizations, Cornell currently recognizes 26 Interfraternity Council fraternities, 11 Panhellenic Association sororities, and 15 Multicultural Greek and Fraternal Council fraternities and sororities.

+Several national organizations were founded at Cornell.
+The first intercollegiate social fraternity for black men, Alpha Phi Alpha, was founded at Cornell on December 4, 1906.
+Delta Chi was founded in 1890 as a professional law fraternity, becoming a general fraternity in 1909.
+Sigma Delta Tau, originally named Sigma Delta Phi, was established in 1917, Lambda Upsilon Lambda in 1982, and Lambda Pi Chi in 1988.